nostradomus/Base3-clock-webversion/README.md

 The numbers should be read from right to left.

-The right square is the least significant trit (yes trit, not bit).
+The rightmost square is the least significant trit (yes trit, not bit).

-The left-most square is the most significant trit.
+The leftmost square is the most significant trit.

 ### Maths